-Events Severance (\$) Value of Stock Options (1) (\$) Value of share- based awards (2) (\$) Retirement (3) Nil Nil Nil Termination of Employment by Thera U.S. without Cause or termination by Mr. Leasure for Good Reasons (3) 25,417 Nil Nil Termination of Employment by Thera U.S. in the event of a Change of Control 305,000 Nil Nil Voluntary Resignation in the event of a Change of Control Nil Nil Nil Voluntary Resignation (3) Nil Nil Nil
+Events Severance (\$) Value of Stock Options(1) (\$) Value of share- based awards (2) (\$) Retirement (3) Nil Nil Nil Termination of Employment without Cause or termination by Mr. Leasure for Good Reasons (3) 155,236 Nil Nil Termination of Employment without Cause or termination by Mr. Leasure for Good Reasons in the event of a Change of Control (4) 310,473 Nil Nil Voluntary Resignation (3) Nil Nil Nil

 - (1) The value assumes that upon the occurrence of an event, all in-the-money vested options would be exercised.
-The value is the difference between the closing price of the Common Shares on November 30, 2021 on the NASDAQ (\$3.30) and the exercise price of each vested option as at November 30, 2021. - (2) Mr. Leasure does not hold any share-based awards. - (3) Under the Option Plan, the termination of a person's employment with the Corporation entitles him to exercise his vested options over a one-year period after the termination date.
+The value is the difference between the closing price of the Common Shares on November 30, 2022, on the NASDAQ (\$2.13) and the exercise price of each vested option as at November 30, 2022.
+As at November 30, 2022, 7,171 options with an exercise price of \$3.48 were vested. - (2) Mr. Leasure does not hold any share-based awards. - (3) Under the Option Plan, the termination of a person's employment with the Corporation entitles him to exercise his vested options over a one-year period after the termination date.
+As at November 30, 2022, 7,171 options with an exercise price of \$3.48 were vested. - (4) Assumes that Mr. Leasure receives twelve (12) months of his annual base salary.
+In computing the value of the options in the event of a Change of Control, the Corporation assumed that all unvested options would vest as per the terms of Section 5.5 of its Option Plan and that all vested options having an exercise price lower than the closing price of the Common Shares on the NASDAQ on November 30, 2022 (\$2.13) would be exercised.
+For a description of the options held by Mr. Leasure, see "ITEM III Incentive Plan Award Outstanding Option-Based Awards and Share-Based Awards" above.